Building a Tiled GEMM#

 Limits of the Single-Tile Kernel#

-It handles only a single K tile, so it cannot contract over a large K.
+It handles only a single K tile, so it cannot accumulate over a larger K dimension in chunks.

 It handles only a single output tile, so M and N are pinned to 128.